Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Introduction

 \section{Introduction}

 The interest in the $3$-coloring properties of planar graphs was started by a celebrated theorem of Gr\"otzsch~\cite{grotzsch1959}, who proved that every planar triangle-free graph is $3$-colorable.
-While in general, deciding $3$-colorablity of a planar graph is a NP-complete problem~\cite{garey1979computers}, there are many other sufficient conditions guaranteeing $3$-colorability, see e.g. the survey of Montassier~\cite{montasweb}.
+While in general, deciding $3$-colorablity of a planar graph is an NP-complete problem~\cite{garey1979computers}, there are many other sufficient conditions guaranteeing $3$-colorability, see e.g. the survey of Montassier~\cite{montasweb}.

 For a long time, the question of the complexity of deciding whether a triangle-free graph embedded in a fixed surface (other than the sphere) is $3$-colorable was open.
 The question was resolved for the projective plane by the result of Gimbel and Thomassen~\cite{gimbel}, and in a far reaching generalization, Dvo\v{r}\'ak, Kr\'al' and Thomas~\cite{trfree7} proved that there exists a linear-time algorithm for this problem for any fixed surface, even if a bounded number of vertices have prescribed colors.
 In order to design their algorithm, they show in~\cite{trfree6} that every triangle-free graph embedded in a fixed surface exhibits a special structure that determines its $3$-coloring properties.
-Essentially, they show the following.
-Let $G$ be a graph embedded in a surface $\Sigma$ with $k$ precolored vertices and without non-facial contractible $4$-cycles.
-Then $\Sigma$ can be cut in to a bounded number of pieces along curves tracing closed walks in $G$, so that \begin{itemize} \item the number of vertices contained in the boundaries of the pieces is bounded by a constant depending only on $\Sigma$ and $k$, \item every precolored vertex is contained in the boundary of at least one of the pieces, and \item each piece $\Pi$ and the subgraph $H$ of $G$ drawn in $\Pi$ satisfies one of the following: \begin{enumerate} \item every $3$-coloring of the vertices of $H$ contained in the boundary of $\Pi$ extends to a $3$-coloring of $H$; or, \item a $3$-coloring of the vertices of $H$ contained in the boundary of $\Pi$ extends to a $3$-coloring of $H$ if and only if it satisfies a specific condition (``the winding number constraint''); or, \item $\Pi$ is homeomorphic to the cylinder and all faces of $H$ have length $4$; or, \item $\Pi$ is homeomorphic to the cylinder and both boundary cycles of $H$ have length $4$. \end{enumerate} \end{itemize} Here, the \emph{cylinder} is the sphere with two holes.